Curbside Food Waste Composting Collection Program

-The City of Manassas is sponsoring a residential composting pilot program, collecting food scraps to help reduce the amount of food waste sent to the landfill.
-Food waste can be recycled into compost, a natural soil improver that helps the health of local soil and can reduce the need for chemical fertilizers and pesticides.
-Collected food scraps will be taken to the nearby Balls Ford Road Compost Facility and recycled into compost.
+The City of Manassas is sponsoring a residential food waste composting program to help reduce the amount of food waste sent to the landfill.
+Food waste can be recycled into compost, a natural soil enhancer, that helps to improve the health of the soil and can reduce the need for fertilizers and pesticides.
+Collected food scraps will be taken nearby to the Balls Ford Road Compost Facility and recycled into compost.